Loading...

 DCP has given me new perspectives, thoughts, inspirations.
 Not only for my artistic interests but also a fresh perspective for my professional work.

-Instead of prescribing what you will get out of the programme inviting your imagination to flow about what could possibly emerge over the five seasons and their societal, global and organisational context.
+Instead of prescribing what you will get out of the programme, we invite you to imagine what could possibly emerge from each of the seasons, within their societal, global and organisational context.

 Since doing DCP I stepped back into my role as a Head of Community Service in the NHS with a commitment to embrace the DCP awakened version of myself and apply my learning.
 Over the past year the most significant work that has impacted on my teams and the delivery of services has involved collage and textiles, music, dance and movement, singing, spoken and written word — at the core of all of these activities has been the shared connection of breathing exercises — ‘we breath the same air’ .